ibeauregard/tar/README.md

 -f file Read the archive from or write the archive to the specified file.
 The filename can be standard input or standard output.

 ## Exit Status
-The tar utility returns 0 on success, and >0 if an error occurs.
+The my_tar utility returns 0 on success, and > 0 if an error occurs.